-Response of Legal and Human Rights Organizations to the Corrie Verdict
+Response of Legal and Human Rights Organizations to the Haifa District Court Verdict and the Israeli Supreme Court Appeal in Corrie Case

 President Carter: “The killing of an American peace activist is unacceptable.
 The court’s decision confirms a climate of impunity, which facilitates Israeli human rights violations against Palestinian civilians…”